Every day, our talented faculty and staff arrive ready to engage with students who inspire them. Students are at the center of everything we do.

 Advancement Research Manager

 Je Banach joined The Ethel Walker School in 2013 with experience in the fields of education and development, law, and arts and culture.
-She received her BA from Manhattanville College, majoring in English (with a concentration in writing), philosophy, and religion.
-In addition to her work as Campaign & Prospect Research Manager, she is also a practicing writer.
-A recipient of the New Boston Fund Fellowship in Fiction, Je has written for many academic and popular venues, including The Paris Review, Granta, Bookforum, Oxford University Press, Publishers Weekly, and PEN.
-She is the author of teaching and reading guides to works of fiction and non-fiction for Penguin Random House, Houghton Mifflin Harcourt, and Simon & Schuster.
-Most recently, she wrote guides to Ian McEwan’s Sweet Tooth, Salman Rushdie’s Luka and the Fire of Life, and the Dalai Lama’s Beyond Religion.
-She was also a longtime contributor to Harold Bloom’s literary series.
-In 2013, Je was awarded the state’s Artist Fellowship for Prose by the CT Office of the Arts.
-She is currently a member of the Residential Faculty in Fiction at the Yale Writers’ Conference.
+She received her B.A. from Manhattanville College, majoring in English (with a concentration in writing), philosophy, and religion.
+In addition to her work as Advancement Research Manager, she is a practicing writer.
+A recipient of the New Boston Fund Fellowship in Fiction, Je has written for many academic and popular venues, including The Paris Review, Vogue, The Atlantic, Granta, Oprah Daily, TIME, ELLE, Story Magazine, Oxford University Press, and Bookforum.
+She is the author of more than one hundred teaching and reading guides to works of world literature for Penguin Random House, Houghton Mifflin Harcourt, HarperCollins, Simon & Schuster, and Grove Atlantic.
+Je was also a longtime contributor to Harold Bloom’s literary series.
+In 2013, she was awarded the state’s Artist Fellowship for Prose by the CT Office of the Arts.
+As an original member of the Residential Faculty in Fiction at the Yale Writers’ Workshop (fka the Yale Writers’ Conference), she ran a fiction workshop, taught seminars in literary discourse, and led a live Q&A session with The New Yorker‘s fiction editor Deborah Treisman.
+As a disabled person, she often does advocacy work via her writing around narratives of health and disability in order to create dialogues that can lead to research and cures.

 Ben Barker